Racial Disparities in Debt Collection: Additional Details and Analysis

-Vectors of six racial/ethnic probabilities for each listed surname (corrected for suppression and for low-frequency surnames) are used as the first input into the BISG algorithm.
-This information is used to calculate a prior probability of an individual's race/ethnicity.
+Vectors of six racial/ethnic probabilities for each listed surname (corrected for suppression and low-frequency surnames) are used as the first input into the BISG algorithm.
+This information calculates a prior probability of an individual's race/ethnicity.
 The algorithm updates these prior probabilities with geocoded ZCTA proportions for these groups from the 2010 Census SF1 files to generate posterior probabilities.
-Let J equal the number of names on the enhanced surname list plus one to account for names not on the list and let K equal the number of ZCTA in the 2010 census with any population.
-We define the prior probability of a person’s race on the basis of surname, so that for a person with surname j = 1, ..., J on the list, the prior probability for race, i = 1,...,6, is p(i|j) = proportion of all people with surname j who report being of race i in the enhanced surname file (the probability of a selected race given surname).
-This probability is updated on the basis of ZCTA residence.
+Let J equal the number of names on the enhanced surname list plus one to account for names, not on the list and let K equal the number of ZCTA in the 2010 census with any population.
+We define the prior probability of a person’s race based on surname so that for a person with surname j = 1, ..., J on the list, the prior probability for the race, i = 1,...,6, is p(i|j) = proportion of all people with surname j who report being of the race i in the enhanced surname file (the probability of a selected race given surname).
+This probability is updated based on ZCTA residence.
 For ZCTA k = 1,...,K, r(k|i) = proportion of all people in redistributed SF1 file who self report being race i who reside in ZCTA k (the probability of a selected ZCTA of residence given race/ethnicity).
 Let $u(i, j, k) = p(i|j) * r(k|i)$.
 According to Bayes' Theorem and the assumption that the probability of residing in a given ZCTA given a person's race does not vary by surname, the updated (posterior) probability of being of race/ethnicity i given surname j and ZCTA of residence k can be calculated as follows:

-Note that all parameters needed for BISG posterior probabilities are derived only from Census 2010 data, and that none are derived from administrative sources.
+Note that all parameters needed for BISG posterior probabilities are derived only from Census 2010 data and none from administrative sources.
+Columns (3)-(4) of Table A9 present the results.
+Once again, the results are positive and statistically significant.
+We also replicate Table \ref{tab:debt_composition} using our BISG estimate of the racial composition of the defendant pool in Table \ref{tab:debt_composition_bisg}.
+We find results that are similar in size and statistical significance.